 How to Shop & Compare Medicare Plan G Plans

-You can “shop” for Medicare Plan G coverage in your own home thanks to online searching and plan comparison tools.
+Thanks to online searching and plan comparison tools, you can "shop" for Medicare Plan G coverage in your own home.
 Here are our steps to help you find the best Plan G for you:

 Step 1: See which Medicare Supplement Plan Gs are available in your area.

-You can do this by visiting Medicare.gov’s Plan Finder or go to individual insurance companies' websites and search for Plan G. Some insurance companies may not offer the high-deductible Plan G, so you’ll have to look at the plan offerings carefully.
+You can do this by visiting Medicare.gov's Plan Finder or going to individual insurance companies' websites and searching for Plan G. Some insurance companies may not offer the high-deductible Plan G, so you'll have to look at the plan offerings carefully.

 If you live in Massachusetts, Minnesota, or Wisconsin, these states standardize their Medigap plans differently.
 You won’t be able to purchase Plan G if you live in these states because they have their own Medigap plan structure.